ColeAmparo/ColeAmparo.github.io/essays/codingStandards.md

 ## Conclusion

-In conclusion, researching about coding standards has made me realize why I was forced to use them while learnining programming.
-First coding standards are a staple in software engineering, because coding standards can make the code from different programmers consistent to one another.
-Secondly coding standards can help improve a programmers efficieny, especially when using linters like ESLint.
-Using linters can have downsides but overall coding standards are necessary in both group work and solo work.
+In conclusion, researching coding standards has made me realize why I was forced to use them while learning to program.
+First, coding standards are a staple in software engineering because coding standards can make the code from different programmers consistent with one another.
+Secondly, coding standards can help improve a programmer's efficiency, especially when using linters like ESLint.
+Using linters can have downsides but overall coding standards are necessary for both group work and solo work.